 Union monuments at Gettysburg > Pennsylvania > Infantry

-The monument to the 84th Pennsylvania Volunteer Infantry Regiment is south of Gettysburg near the State of Pennsylvania Monument.
+The monument to the 84th Pennsylvania Infantry Regiment is south of Gettysburg near the State of Pennsylvania Monument.
 (Pleasonton Avenue tour map)

 Monument to the 84th Pennsylvania Infantry at Gettysburg